GaloisInc/pirate/demos/challenge/README.md

 A3Mp6Uy2RxpHwPtY
 ```

-Assume that each encryption
-implementation uses a separate encryption algorithm that is provided by
+Assume that each encryption step uses a separate encryption algorithm
-a separate cryptographic library implementation.
-For simplicity both
+that is provided by a separate cryptographic library implementation.
+For
-encryptions are performed with the same encryption algorithm provided by
+simplicity both encryption steps are performed with the same encryption
-the same encryption library.
-The two encryption steps uses different
+algorithm provided by the same encryption library.
+The two encryption steps
-secret keys.
+uses different secret keys.

 The security architecture of this application consists of
 two encryption enclave and one central enclave.
 Each encryption